sunb3am/AI-Engineering-Manager/README.md

 # What is this though?
 A simple RAG that uses Ollama, llama3.1, Chroma, Langchain and DORA Metrics data from [MiddlewareHQ](https://github.com/middlewarehq/middleware) to answer questions an Engineering Manager would have about their team's operations, project status and efficiency.

-Read more about it [here](https://dev.to/middleware/building-an-ai-engineering-manager-with-github-and-middleware-hq-3cbn).
+Read more about it at this blog [here](https://dev.to/middleware/building-an-ai-engineering-manager-with-github-and-middleware-hq-3cbn).